 This innovative take on Shavuot, the holiday traditionally celebrated by studying Torah and enjoying the first fruits of the harvest, has featured Matisyahu, Josh Radnor, Natasha Lyonne, Jonathan Safran Foer, and Hanna Rosin and David Plotz.

 At the turn of the 20th century, Chinatown was home to three synagogues, located at 5th and I, 6th and I, and 8th and I streets.
-Only Sixth & I remains a functioning synagogue.
-During the High Holidays we revive the energy of our historically Jewish neighborhood by hosting four different types of services throughout our building and two additional nearby churches (one the former homes of Ohev Sholom Synagogue) to accommodate over 3,000 people.
+During the High Holidays we revive the energy of our historically Jewish neighborhood by hosting four different types of services throughout our building and two additional nearby churches (one the former home of Ohev Sholom Synagogue) to accommodate over 3,000 people.

 For more information about holiday programs, contact Rabbi Suzy.